dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2019_02_28-advanced-tips-and-tricks-for-aspnet-core-applications.md

 ### Tip 10: Expose a version endpoint

 Another really useful thing to have in an API (or website) is a version endpoint.
-Often it can be extremely helpful to customer support staff, QA or other members of a team to quickly being able to establish what version of an application is being deployed to an environment.
+Often it can be extremely helpful to customer support staff, QA or other members of a team to quickly be able to establish what version of an application is being deployed to an environment.

 This version is different than the customer facing API version which often only includes the major version number (e.g. https://my-api.com/v3/some/resource).

 Exposing an endpoint which displays the current application version and the build date and time is a nice way of quickly making this information accessible to relevant people:

 ```
-[ApiController]
-public class HomeController : ControllerBase
-{
-    [HttpGet("/version")]
-    public ActionResult<string> About()
-    {
-        var version = typeof(Startup).Assembly.GetName().Version.ToString();

-        return Ok(version);
-    }
-}

 [HttpGet("/info")]
 public ActionResult<string> Info()
 {
     var assembly = typeof(Startup).Assembly;

-    var creationDate = System.IO.File.GetCreationTime(assembly.Location);
+    var creationDate = File.GetCreationTime(assembly.Location);
     var version = FileVersionInfo.GetVersionInfo(assembly.Location).ProductVersion;

     return Ok($"Version: {version}, Last Updated: {creationDate}");